-Accommodation A Administration Guidelines student does not use ASL, a human interpreter and separate test setting will be required.
-During Testing: The student views an embedded video of a human interpreter for the mathematics assessments.
-The student may pause and resume the video but cannot adjust the pace.
-3n Human Signer for Before Testing: Test Directions (No ASL video option) Identification for SR/PNP: Student's SR/PNP must have Human Signer for Test Directions selected.
-Test Administrator Training: Human Signers must review: Test Administrator Scripts included in the Test Administration Manuals.
-Appendix L: Human Signer Guidelines (signers only) During Testing: A human signer will sign the test directions to a student.
+Accommodation Administration Guidelines 3m Human Signer for Test Directions (No ASL video option) (SR/PNP Reference BP) Before Testing: During Testing: A human signer will sign the test directions to a student.
 The student may either be tested in a small group or a separate setting based on the student's experiences during classroom assessments.

-Table 4 provides a list of response accommodations for students with disabilities that allow a student to respond to test items using different formats.
+Table 4 provides a list of RESPONSE ACCOMMODATIONS for students with disabilities that allow a student to respond to test items using different formats.
 The table outlines the activities needed before, during, and after testing to administer the response accommodations appropriately.
+Accommodations for students with disabilities must be pre-selected for the student in the SR/PNP.
+This information is included in the "before testing" guidance and the corresponding column in the SR/PNP file is also provided.